Make A Apointment Today!

 Workers’ Compensation Insurance for Photography/Videography Business in Florida

-If you have employees working in your photography or videography business in Florida, Workers’ Compensation Insurance (WC) is not just a smart choice—it’s a legal requirement in most cases.
-WC covers medical expenses and lost wages for employees who get injured while performing work-related duties, including on-location shoots or studio setups.
+Workers Compensation insurance (WC) is generally mandatory for any case you have employees working in your photography or videography business in Florida — and it’s not only a smart decision but also the law!
+WC provides medical and lost wages for employees who are injured while performing work-related duties, such as on-location shoots or studio setups.

 ron-mcclenny-9yI8eQ9mdvY-unsplash